 Do you wish that you felt more vitality?
-Many people wait until they have time to take a vacation or staycation to recharge, but postponing self-care until you truly need it can leave you feeling burned out.
+So many people wait until they have time to take a vacation or staycation to recharge, but postponing self-care until you truly need it can leave you feeling burned out.

 Instead of seeing self-care as an uphill battle, you can take small and achievable steps that enrich your day and make you feel great.
 In today’s blog post, I share simple yet life-changing self-care practices you can do that are rooted in the vitalist model of healing.
 This is not only about taking care of yourself, but aligning your daily and seasonal rhythms to the patterns of nature.